-- A An evaluation of the Airway, Breathing, and Circulation (the ABCs) should receive first priority.
+- A. An evaluation of the Airway, Breathing, and Circulation (the ABCs) should receive first priority.
 The history should include the time, location and circumstances of the injury, where the patient was found, and their condition.
-Past medical and social history, current medication usage, drug allergies, and tetanus status should be rapidly determined. - B. Smoke inhalation causes more than 50% of fire-related deaths.
+Past medical and social history, current medication usage, drug allergies, and tetanus status should be rapidly determined. - B. Smoke inhalation causes more than 50% of firerelated deaths.
 Patients sustaining an inhalation injury may require aggressive airway intervention.
-Most injuries result from the inhalation of toxic smoke; however, superheated air may rarely cause direct thermal injury to the upper respiratory tract. - C. Patients who are breathing spontaneously and at risk for inhalation injury should be placed on high-flow humidified oxygen.
+Most injuries result from the inhalation of toxic smoke; however, super-heated air may rarely cause direct thermal injury to the upper respiratory tract. - C. Patients who are breathing spontaneously and at risk for inhalation injury should be placed on highflow humidified oxygen.
 Patients trapped in buildings or those caught in an explosion are at higher risk for inhalation injury.
-These patients may havefacial burns, singeing of the eyebrows and nasal hair, pharyngeal burns, carbonaceous sputum, or impaired mentation.
-A change invoice quality, striderous respirations, or wheezing may be noted.
+These patients may have facial burns, singeing of the eyebrows and nasal hair, pharyngeal burns, carbonaceous sputum, or impaired mentation.
+A change in voice quality, striderous respirations, or wheezing may be noted.
 The upper airway may be visualized by laryngoscopy, and the tracheobronchial tree should be evaluated by bronchoscopy.
 Chest radiography is not sensitive for detecting inhalation injury. - D. Patients who have suffered an inhalation injury are also at risk for carbon monoxide (CO) poisoning.
-The pulse oximeter is not accurate in patients with CO poisoning because only oxyhemoglobin and deoxyhemoglobin are detected.
+The pulse oximeter is not accurate in patients with

+CO poisoning because only oxyhemoglobin and deoxyhemoglobin are detected.
 CO-oximetry measurements are necessary to confirm the diagnosis of CO poisoning.
 Patients exposed to CO should receive 100% oxygen using a nonrebreather face mask.
 Hyperbaric oxygen (HBO) therapy reduces the half-life of CO to 23 minutes.

-II Burn assessment
+II.
+Burn assessment

-- A After completion of the primary survey, a secondary survey should assess the depth and total body surface area (TBSA) burned. - B. First-degree burns involve the epidermis layer of the skin, but not the dermal layer.
+- A. After After completion of the primary survey, a secondary survey should assess the depth and primary - total body surface area (TBSA) burned.
+B. First-degree burns involve the epidermis layer of the skin, but not the dermal layer.
 These injuries are characterized by pain, erythema, and lack of blisters.
-First-degree burns are not considered in calculation of the TBSA burned. - C. Second-degree burns are subdivided into superficial and deep partialthickness burns. - Superficial partial-thickness burninjury involves the papillary dermis, containing pain-sensitive nerve endings.
-Blisters or bullae may be present, and the burns usually appear pink and moist.

-- Deep partial-thickness burn injury damages both the papillary and reticular dermis.
-These injuries may not be painful and often appear white or mottled pink. - D. Full-thickness or third-degree burns involve all layers of the epidermis and dermis.
+First-degree burns are not considered in - calculation of the TBSA burned.
+C. Second-degree burns are subdivided superficial and deep partial-thickness burns. subdivided into - 1.
+Superficial partial-thickness burn injury involves the papillary dermis, containing pain sensitive nerve endings.
+Blisters or bullae may be present, and the burns usually appear pink and moist. - Deep partial-thickness burn injury damages both the papillary and reticular dermis.
+These 2. injuries may not be painful and often appear white or mottled pink. - D. Full-thickness or third-degree burns involve all layers of the epidermis and dermis.
 They appear white or charred.
 These burns usually are painless because of destruction of nerve endings, but the surrounding areas are extremely painful.
-Third-degree burns are treated with skin grafting to limit scarring. - E. Fourth-degree burns involves tructures beneath the subcutaneous fat, including muscle and bone. - F. Estimation of total body surface area burn is based upon the "rule of nines."
+Thirddegree burns are treated with skin grafting to limit scarring. - E. Fourth-degree burns involve structures beneath - the subcutaneous fat, including muscle and bone F. Estimation of total body surface area burn is based upon the "rule of nines."